 The accounts of the District are organized on the basis of funds and account groups, each of which is considered a separate accounting entity.
-The operations of each fund are accounted for with a separate set of self-balancing accounts that comprise its assets, liabilities, deferred outflows/inflows of resources, fund equity, revenues and expenditures or expenses, as appropriate.
+The operations of each fund are accounted for with a separate set of self-balancing accounts that comprise its assets, liabilities, deferred outflows/inflows of resources, fund equity, revenues and expenses, as appropriate.
 District resources are allocated to and accounted for in individual funds based upon the purposes for which they are to be spent and the means by which spending activities are controlled.
-The various funds of the primary government are grouped, in the financial statements in this report, into two generic fund types and two broad fund categories as follows:
+Currently, the District has one enterprise fund which is described as follows: